libretro/docs/docs/library/kronos.md

 ## Background

 Kronos is a fork of [Yabause](yabause.md).
-It requires OpenGL 4.2, with higher versions being recommended.
+[It uses compute shaders](https://www.libretro.com/index.php/kronos-2-1-2-progress-report-sega-saturn-emulator/) and as such requires OpenGL 4.3.
 It emulates both the Sega Saturn and its arcade board version, the Sega Titan Video (ST-V).

 It's a fairly active project and the only Sega Saturn libretro core being officially supported by upstream.